ChuckM/spi-term/README.md

 Dedicated I/O Device for Small Computers
 ========================================

+## Introduction and problem statement

-This project is to create a "standard" user interaction device which offloads the common display and I/O things that someone writing programs on resource constrained systems would otherwise have to do themselves.
+This project is to create a user interaction device which offloads the common display and I/O things that someone writing programs on resource constrained systems would otherwise have to do themselves.